- Soft skills are just as important as hard skills. When you have the right personality traits, you are more likely to excel at your workplace.

-Technology doesn't exist in a vacuum, and building tech with someone else and as part of a team is much more fun.
-This makes for better applications and products, according to Marta Jasinska, vice president of engineering at MOO.
+Technology doesn't exist in a vacuum, and building tech with someone else or as part of a team is more fun.
+This makes for better applications and products, according to Marta Jasinska, chief technology officer at MOO.

 "It's also really hard to scale something if you build it on your own," she said.
 "You don't always need to work in a hub or in the office; you can still work remotely, but as part of a wider team all working towards creating something together."

-Being able to communicate is also crucial.
-There are two factors to communication, according to Richard Tyndall, owner and founder of IT services and consulting company TYN Consulting: "You have to be able to explain how something works, but you also need to be able to explain why – translate a person's needs and explain why they need a certain solution."
+Effective communication is also crucial.
+There are two factors in communication, according to Richard Tyndall, owner and founder of TYN Consulting: "You have to be able to explain how something works, but you also need to be able to explain why – translate a person's needs and explain why they need a certain solution."

 He added that another aspect of communication is knowing your audience.
-Being able to adjust your tone and understanding based on who you are explaining to is a great soft skill, especially when explaining to an older generation that is not as familiar with certain technology.
+The ability to adjust your tone and understanding based on who you are talking to is a great soft skill, especially when explaining something technical to members of older generations who are not as familiar with certain technology.

-Jasinska suggested using graphic presentations, analogies and everyday language rather than tech jargon to be more easily understood.
+Jasinska suggests using graphic presentations, analogies and everyday language rather than tech jargon to make sure your audience understands.